7RU7H/Archive/Tools/Network-Based/Port-scanning/Nmap/Nmap-Cheatsheet.md

 # Nmap Cheatsheet

 Check [[Nmap-AllTheScripts]] for NSE scripts

-**Nmap only supports ethernet interfaces (including most 802.11 wireless cards and many VPN clients) for raw packet scans**.
+**Nmap only supports Ethernet interfaces (including most 802.11 wireless cards and many VPN clients) for raw packet scans**.
 Unless you use the -sT -Pn options, RAS connections (such as PPP dialups) and certain VPN clients are not supported.

 ## Utility
 ```bash